 Early environmentally acceptable lubricants were made from biobased materials or were biodegradable; most were formulated using vegetable oil based fluids.
 Concessions often had to be made by the users when putting these products into service.
 They typically would become jelly-like at low temperatures and oxidize rapidly at operating temperatures.
 They were also more expensive than their mineral oil counterparts.
-This meant that for a user to employ green lubricants they had to pay more for a product that didn't perform as well.
-There were not many laws in place forcing users to buy them, so only hardcore environmentalists used them.

-Governments are beginning to put more emphasis on EALs by enacting laws, such as the U.S. EPA VGP laws, making it more difficult for companies to avoid using them.
-Fortunately, many options are available today through genetically improved vegetable oils or high-performance synthetic fluids, so that higher performing products can be formulated to overcome the low- and high-temperature concerns of the early products.
+This meant that for a user to genetically improved vegetable oils or highperformance synthetic fluids, so that higher performing products can be formulated to overcome the low- and high-temperature concerns of the early products.
 Along with biodegradability, toxicology has become part of the requirement for a lubricant to be green, meaning that formulators now must also consider ecotoxicity and bioaccumulation.

 Government laws, such as the EPA VGP, set forth quantifiable requirements to show that a lubricant is an EAL.
 While the VGP is a self-certifying program, there are also marketing based approvals, such as the European Union's Ecolabel, that include specific test requirements, product formula audits, and fees paid for registration and use of their approval logo.
 These approvals do not place any requirements on lubrication performance, however, just on biodegradability, toxicity and bioaccumulation.
-The typical tests for evaluating lubricants and lubricant ingredients for these three properties are listed in Table 2 [6] [7], followed by a summary of the requirements for each.
+The typical tests for evaluating lubricants and lubricant ingredients for these three properties are listed in Table 26.7, followed by a summary of the requirements for each.